-PORTLAND, Maine — Tuesday marks the lunar new year.
+PORTLAND, Maine — The lunar new year is marked in February.
 It’s often called Chinese New Year and it’s as good an excuse as any to look into the city’s history of Chinese immigration and culture.
 It goes back further, and is far richer, than most people realize.

 “Most people don’t understand how diverse this place is, and just how long it’s been this diverse,” said local historian and attorney Gary Libby.